cfoust/cy/docs/docs/documentation.md

 just docs-build
 ```

-## Pre-build script
+## Preprocessor

-`cy`'s documentation uses a pre-build Python script (`scripts/prebuild.py`) that transforms custom markup directives in the source markdown files.
-The source files live in `content/` and the transformed output is written to `docs/` (which is gitignored).

-The script generates content and assets on the fly with the version of `cy` currently checked out in the repository.
+`cy`'s documentation uses a Docusaurus plugin (`plugins/cy-docs`) that transforms custom markup directives in the source markdown files.
+The plugin generates content and assets on the fly with the version of `cy` currently checked out in the repository.

 All custom markup tags are enclosed in double curly brackets (e.g. `{{some-tag}}`) to avoid interfering with Markdown directives.
 The documentation below omits these double brackets for the sake of implementation simplicity.